2026

 Listen to the labyrinth poem, co-written by labyrinth passengers.

-a) As an installation, our labyrinth represents an octagonal structure that fits within a 20 x 20 meter space, with solar-powered string lights (sustainable and replicable in other outdoor environments) and six walking corridors.
-At the center of the labyrinth, there is an inner space with a chair and a notebook: walkers entering the labyrinth can write one or more lines inspired by their experience, which will be collected into a continuous and perpetual poetic narrative associated with the project, to be published on a dedicated online platform (website currently under construction).
+As an installation, our labyrinth represents an octagonal structure that fits within a 20 x 20 meter space, with solar-powered string lights (sustainable and replicable in other outdoor environments) and six walking corridors.
+At the center of the labyrinth, there is an inner space with a chair and a notebook: walkers entering the labyrinth can write one or more lines inspired by their experience, collected into a continuous and perpetual poetic narrative associated with the project, to be published on a dedicated online platform (website currently under construction).

-b) As a performance, it is a community-based experiment that helps us embody a nonlinear, ongoing line of flight from our anthropocentric ways into a shared posthuman existence.
+As a performance, it is a community-based experiment that helps us embody a nonlinear, ongoing line of flight from our anthropocentric ways into a shared posthuman existence.
 The labyrinth offers an opportunity to improvise choreography with “research-creation thinking-doings,” using creativity and experimentation as modes of thinking inspired by Deleuze and Guattari (1987).

 We see this project as an opportunity to encourage transformation towards social horizons of hope, peace, joy, curiosity, and love, combining walking with time for silent meditation and collective (and perpetual) writing.